 How Much Salary a Financial Analyst Draws?

-In London, an equity research analyst profile will give you salary in the range of GBP 20,000 – 50,000 annually.
-In US, for the same profile, you can earn $ 35,000- 80,000 annually.
+In London, an equity research analyst profile will give you a salary in the range of GBP 20,000 – 50,000 annually.
+In the US, for the same profile, you can earn $ 35,000- 80,000 annually.
 In India, the pay scale is an average of Rs.
 353,991 annually.
 A career as a financial analyst will bring financial benefits but don’t choose this career for this sole reason.

 Financial Analyst Interview Questions

 There are many financial KPOs where fresher and entry level openings are available.
 However, check the skills they want for these roles.

 The selection process for the companies involves case-based test and two rounds of interviews.

 My experience says that if you are excellent in fundamental and analytical skills, you can grab such roles.
 Therefore, brush up your financial knowledge and be ready to become a financial analyst.